RobertoBeltran7/ECE20875/README.md

 # **ECE 20875: Python for Data Science**

 **Course Description:**
-This course introduces Python programming to students through data science problems.
-Students learn Python concepts as well as introductory data science topics, and use their knowledge of Python (and prior programming experience) to implement data analyses.
+This course introduces Python programming through data science problems.
+Python concepts are explored as well as introductory data science topics, and are used to implement data analyses.

 ### **List of HW Assignments**